"Produce the Note" Defense in Foreclosure

-In the past, some homeowners were able to successfully use a "produce the note" defense to fight a foreclosure.
+In the past, some homeowners were able to use successfully a "produce the note" defense to fight a foreclosure.
 However, this defense is no longer as effective as it used to be.
 Read on to learn more about this type of defense and find out if it is likely to help you in fighting your foreclosure.
 (To learn the ins and outs of the foreclosure process, and foreclosure procedures in your state, visit our Foreclosure Center.)

 Understanding Promissory Notes

 When you took out your loan, you signed both a mortgage (or deed of trust) and a promissory note.
 (Learn more in our article What's the difference between a mortgage and a promissory note?)
-Homebuyers sometimes think of the mortgage (or deed of trust) as the contract they are signing with the bank to borrow money to purchase a house, but it is actually the promissory note that contains the promise to repay the amount borrowed.
+Homebuyers sometimes think of the mortgage (or deed of trust) as the contract they are signing with the bank to borrow money to purchase a house, but it is the promissory note that contains the promise to repay the amount borrowed.

-When the loan is sold to a new owner, the promissory note is indorsed (signed over) to the new owner of the loan.
+When the loan is sold to a new owner, the promissory note is endorsed (signed over) to the new owner of the loan.
 The owner of the note (or its representative) is the only party that has the legal right to collect the debt if you don't make payments.
-In some cases, the note is indorsed in blank, which makes it a bearer instrument under Article 3 of the Uniform Commercial Code (UCC).
+In some cases, the note is endorsed in blank, which makes it a bearer instrument under Article 3 of the Uniform Commercial Code (UCC).
 This means that any party that possesses the note has the legal authority to enforce it.

-Assignments, on the other hand, transfer the mortgage (or deed of trust), and are typically recorded in the land records.
+Assignments, on the other hand, transfer the mortgage (or deed of trust) and are typically recorded in the land records.

 The Produce the Note Defense

 In the "produce the note" defense, the homeowner demands that the foreclosing party produce the original note (or prove in some other way that it is the true owner of the note) to demonstrate it has the legal right to foreclose.
 (Some courts allow a copy of the note to suffice.)
-When the foreclosure crisis first began, attorneys representing homeowners used this defense to stop some foreclosures.
+When the foreclosure crisis began, attorneys representing homeowners used this defense to stop some foreclosures.
 This sometimes worked because producing the note can be difficult.
-In many cases, the debt is sold among different banks and investors -- sometimes over and over again.
+In many cases, the debt is sold to different banks and investors -- sometimes over and over again.
 Every so often, the new owner of the loan does not get the proper paperwork to show they own the note and mortgage.
-Even in situations where the original note is available, the indorsements might not be in order.
+Even in situations where the original note is available, the endorsements might not be in order.

 These days, however, banks and investors are more careful about addressing any gaps in the paperwork before initiating a foreclosure.
-Also, courts all over the country have heard many cases on this issue (called "standing") and have decided against homeowners in many situations -- it is now much more difficult to win your case based on a "produce the note" type of argument.
+Also, courts all over the country have heard many cases on this issue (called "standing") and have decided against homeowners in many situations -- it is now more difficult to win your case based on a "produce the note" type of argument.